 Integrative psychotherapists work intuitively, often drawing from a large ‘toolbox’ of different skills and trainings, which may include some, or all, of the following:

-Integrative Psychotherapy encourages each individual to recognise their potentials and choices.
-It therefore offers the client the opportunity for change if this is appropriate.
+Integrative Psychotherapy recognises that the mind and body mutually affect one another, often in ways of which the individual is unaware.
+It is therefore a holistic approach, which encourages each individual to recognise his or her potentials and choices.
+It offers the client the opportunity for change if this is appropriate.
 Integrative Psychotherapy is practised in individual therapy, groups or workshops, with couples, families, adolescents and children.